 - the intervention of a key driver who can initiate it: in most case, it is an organization acting as a mediator.
-The role of the mediating organization is to build and sustain networks and relations with stakeholders - the delivery of appropriate training.
+The role of the mediating organization is to build and sustain networks and relations with stakeholders.
+The role of CAE as a mediating body was hugely discussed and certain conditions/elements of neutrality CAE can play in such processes were considered beneficial to this setting up stage. - the delivery of appropriate training.